Curls on Film

 to the style of cel-animated superhero tale one might expect from Warner Bros. or even Disney itself, with the experimental mash-up highly intentional, the decision to render Tangled in that 3D/CGI fashion came across as crass commercialism infiltrating an artfully timeless lineage with the result, in previews, reminiscent of those Stepford-CGI Barbie movies.
 (If you’re unfamiliar, (a) you probably don’t have little girls in the family and (2) you’re lucky; not because you don’t have little girls in the family but because the animation hails from Creepsville, North Freakistan.)

 The second reason is the film’s much-debated name change from Rapunzel.
 All of the Disney movies adapted from a classic fairy tale use the protagonist’s name in the title or some version of the name of the fable itself — Cinderella, Aladdin, Sleeping Beauty.
-I’ve read that the writers of Tangled themselves agreed with the switch from Rapunzel in part because the spotlight was as much on leading man Flynn Rider as the girl in the tower, but such perspectives didn’t stop Disney from from marketing the heck out of Aladdin’s Jasmine or even the Genie without changing or expanding the name of that film (whose original story and other adaptations thereof do usually have the lamp in the title).
+I’ve read that the writers of Tangled themselves agreed with the switch from Rapunzel in part because the spotlight was as much on leading man Flynn Rider as the girl in the tower, but such perspectives didn’t stop Disney from from marketing the heck out of Aladdin’s Jasmine or even the Genie without changing or expanding the name of that film.
 It all felt like not only a desire to make sure Tangled wasn’t perceived as For Girls Only but to promote it, perhaps truthfully, as the sort of tongue-in-cheek, self-awarely “meta” fairy tales that have been the vogue since at least Shrek.

 And the final reason, which is part and parcel of the above, is that the preceding decisions felt like such a repudiation of the preceding Disney Animated Classic, The Princess and the Frog.
 (The label “Walt Disney Animated Classic”, or a variation thereupon, is actual fan- and studio-derived nomenclature used to signify features in the official animated Disney canon, even though not all of the films are necessarily acknowledged classics in terms of content or even box-office performance.
 Tangled is the 50th film in the series.)
 I never gave Frog the formal review it deserved here on the blog, only a quick shout-out plus a mention in the Avatar review, but I loved it; it’s entirely worthy of placement in the Disney pantheon.
 What I hate is that its relative lack of success in theaters seems to have compelled Disney to shy away from traditionally animated movies traditionally named for their sources — ironically so, given its darker, more surreal sequences; the variation in the set pieces recall the experimentation in Fantasia.